jezreelbarbosa/nekosia/README.md

 # nekosia
-A Booru App to show anime images from Nekosia API
+A Booru App to show anime images from Nekosia API: https://nekosia.cat